pravega/pravega-samples/standalone-examples/README.md

  * name - "helloStream"
  * uri - "tcp://127.0.0.1" (the URI to one of the controller nodes

-The program reads all the events from the stream with given scope/stream name and prints each event to the console.
+The program reads all the events from the `Stream` with given scope/stream name and prints each event to the console.

 ## `consolerw`
 This example includes two applications, a `ConsoleReader` and a `ConsoleWriter`.
-On the one hand, `ConsoleReader` continuously reads from a stream and emits all of the Events onto the console.
+On the one hand, `ConsoleReader` continuously reads from a `Stream` and emits all of the events onto the console.
-Moreover, it allows you to select a StreamCut at a particular point, and then re-read existing events wither from the head of the Stream until that point or from that point to the end of the Stream.
+Moreover, it allows you to select a `StreamCut` at a particular point, and then re-read existing events either from the head of the `Stream` until that point, or from that point to the end of the `Stream`.

-On the other hand, `ConsoleWriter` can write to streams or transactions, and manage transactions.
+On the other hand, `ConsoleWriter` can write to `Stream`s or `Transaction`s, and manage `Transaction`s.
-This application uses the console to present an interactive DSL environment that presents operations to write events to a stream or into a transaction.
-In addition, it presents operations to begin, commit, abort, ping, check status on and retrieve the id of a transaction.
+This application uses the console to present an interactive DSL environment that presents operations to write events to a `Stream` or into a `Transaction`.
+In addition, it presents operations to begin, commit, abort, ping, check status on and retrieve the id of a `Transaction`.

 ### Execution
 You might want to run `ConsoleReader` in one window and `ConsoleWriter` in another window.